Once upon a time… the American dream

 • [...]

-PS: Say “bye, bye” to the American dream… and “hello, darling!” to New York.
+P.S: Say “bye, bye” to the American dream… and “hello, darling!” to New York.

-At Siwon we are having a raffle and TET BY THE FACE: we are going to give away a trip for two to New York among all orders over €50 until January 5th.
-Does he rent you?
+At Siwon we're having a giveaway and giving away a trip for two to New York for free: one lucky winner will be chosen from all orders over [amount missing].
+50€ until January 5th.Is it worth it to you?

-Grab something and participate here.
+Grab something and Participate here.

 We do cool right,